benmerchant/benmerchant.dev-backend/README.md

 $ mkdir dist
 ```

+Finally got Babel Working.
+Now transcribing my code so it can be transpiled.
+- @i0natan had me thinking `.normalizePort()` was a an express or Node function.
+It looks like it came from [HERE](https://github.com/Azure-Samples/app-service-web-nodejs-get-started/blob/master/bin/www).
+But what Do I know.

+Also, `bin/www` not working at the moment.
+Probably because it doesn't have a file type for `Babel` to hook on too.

+* added a `.env` to help with my configurations
+* import via command line later. dont want to wreck the scritps
 ------------------------------------------------------------------------------

 Trying to make something out of this mess.
 Every commit before this one was my first true attempt to make something with knowledge only of `JavaScript`, not `MEAN`.
 Also, going to try to track my progress.
 I heard that you don't need to timestamp everything since that is inherent in `git`.
 I'll do my best.